MNZaidan/scrcpy-automation/README.md

 - **FFmpeg**: Optional, for MP4 remuxing.
 - **Android Device**: Must have USB debugging enabled.

 > **Important**: Older versions of Windows PowerShell (pre-installed with Windows) may not be able to run at all and could display errors.
-You can download PowerShell 7 from the official PowerShell GitHub page.
+You can download PowerShell 7 or newer from [the official PowerShell GitHub page](https://github.com/PowerShell/PowerShell/releases).

 ## Installation